metosfc/ncdfchecker/CONFIG_FORMAT.md

 **Format**: List of items in the order you expect them as [item1, item2, ... itemN]

 **Example**: "lon" : { "required_values": [0.0, 180.0, 360.0] }

+# Other top-level items

+This section summarises other top-level entries.

+## allowed_dimensions

+Use this entry to list the allowed dimensions that can be found in your netcdf variables.

+**Location**: Top level entry in the dictionary

+**Format**: List of names of the allowed dimensions

+**Example**: "allowed_dimensions": ["plev", "depth", "height"]

 # Other reserved config items